ZTF SN Ia DR2: Overview: 3628 type Ia supernovae

-This DR2 consists of SNe Ia observed by ZTF between March 2018 and December 2020, with the date cut-off based on the discovery date of the SN.
+This DR2 consists of SNe Ia observed by ZTF between March 2018 and December 2020, with the date cutoff based on the discovery date of the SN.
 The composition of this sample is detailed in Table~\ref{tab:sample} and reviewed below.

-To build this dataset, we start from the list of any target that has been flagged, at some point, as a “SN~Ia” either from our internal databases \citep{kasliwal2019, duev2019, vdwalt2019, coughlin2023}, or through the Transient Name Server\footnote{\url{www.wis-tns.org}}.
-This `master list' contains 3795 targets and of these, 17 have been removed since they have no ZTF light curves but happened to be in our databases.
+To build this dataset, we started from the list of any target that has been flagged, at some point, as an “SN~Ia” either from our internal databases \citep{kasliwal2019, duev2019, vdwalt2019, coughlin2023}, or through the Transient Name Server.\footnote{\url{www.wis-tns.org}} This “master list” contains 3795 targets and, of these, 17 have been removed, since they have no ZTF light curves but happened to be in our databases.

-Since we aim at providing spectroscopically confirmed SNe~Ia, we request to be able to release a spectrum that lead to a classification for each target.
-Therefore, 110 objects flagged as “SN~Ia” without a spectrum, or based on non publicly available spectra have been discarded from this release.
+Since we aim to provide spectroscopically confirmed SNe~Ia, we request to be able to release a spectrum that leads to a classification for each target.
+Therefore, 110 objects flagged as “SN~Ia” without a spectrum, or based on non-publicly available spectra, have been discarded from this release.
 This corresponds to 2.9\% of the initial targets with ZTF light~curves.
 Of the remaining 3668 SNe with at least one spectrum, there were 40 for which a secure Ia classification was not possible.
 We are thus releasing data for 3628 spectroscopically confirmed SNe Ia.

-Following a careful study of the light-curve fit residuals, we concluded in \num{\cite{dr2rigault2024}} that the rest-frame phase range, $\phi \in [-10,+40]$ is sufficiently trained to derive reasonable light-curve model fits.
-Therefore, considering this phase-range only, we defined targets with “good sampling” as those having, at least: detections at seven phases, two of which are before and two of which are after peak luminosity ($\phi\equiv0$), and detections in two photometric bands.
-Here, we refer to as “phases”, rest-frame phase with respect to estimated maximum light ($t_0$, see Section~\ref{sec:dr2data_dist}), while same-night same-band detections are ignored, such that, e.g., four detections on the same night in $g$ only account for 1 “phase”.
-These strict phase coverage criteria reduces the number of target by 18.4\%, leaving 2960 SNe Ia.
+Following a careful study of the light curve fit residuals, we concluded in \cite{dr2rigault} that the rest-frame phase range, $\phi \in [-10,+40]$, is sufficiently trained to derive reasonable light curve model fits.
+Therefore, considering this phase-range only, we defined targets with “good sampling” as those that have, at least: detections at seven phases, two of which are before and two of which are after peak luminosity ($\phi\equiv0$), and detections in two photometric bands.
+Here, we refer to as “phases” the rest-frame phase with respect to the estimated maximum light ($t_0$; see Sect.~\ref{sec:dr2data_dist}), while same-night same-band detections are ignored, such that, for example, four detections on the same night in $g$ only account for 1 phase.
+These strict phase coverage criteria reduce the number of targets by 18.4\%, leaving 2960 SNe Ia.